maoningme/blink/README.md

 # Blink
 maoning mao maomao1
-This repository has an example file to blink the LED on an Arduino board.
+ 20241003This repository has an example file to blink the LED on an Arduino board.